ubernostrum/webcolors/docs/conformance.rst

 .. code-block:: shell

-   $ tox run -e release
+   $ python -m nox -s release

 Note that this requires an internet connection, and is CPU-intensive.